LIVE

 • Not deducting trade creditors: Some officers forget to subtract the creditor balance.
 This results in double-counting — the bank funds goods that the supplier has already financed.

-• Applying margin on net assets instead of gross eligible assets: The correct approach is to first deduct creditors from total eligible assets to get net eligible assets, and then apply the margin percentage on net eligible assets.
-Applying margin on gross eligible assets before deducting creditors leads to a higher (incorrect) DP.
+• Applying margin on gross assets instead of net: The correct sequence is: deduct creditors first to get net eligible assets, then apply the margin percentage.
+Applying margin before deducting creditors gives a higher (incorrect) DP.

 • Accepting inflated stock values without verification: Borrowers under financial stress may over-declare stock values to maintain a higher DP.
-Banks must conduct periodic stock inspections and cross-verify with purchase invoices and GST returns to catch inflated declarations.
+Banks must conduct periodic stock inspections and cross-verify with purchase invoices and GST returns.

 Conclusion

 Drawing power in cash credit is a dynamic, monthly-calculated limit that protects both the bank and the borrower.
 For banks, it ensures credit is always backed by real, current assets.
 For borrowers, it provides a transparent framework to understand how much they can draw at any time.
-A correct understanding of the drawing power formula, the role of the stock statement, and the consequences of an out-of-order account is fundamental for anyone working in commercial banking — whether you are a credit officer, a relationship manager, or a student preparing for JAIIB or CAIIB examinations.
+A correct understanding of the drawing power formula — DP = (Eligible Stock + Book Debts ≤ 90 days − Trade Creditors) × 75% — is fundamental for credit officers, relationship managers, and students preparing for JAIIB or CAIIB examinations.

-The key takeaway: submit your stock statement on time, keep your book debts within 90 days, and ensure your outstanding balance always stays within drawing power.
-These three habits keep a cash credit account healthy and your credit rating intact.
+The key habits: submit your stock statement on time, keep book debts within 90 days, and ensure your outstanding balance always stays within drawing power.

-Drawing power (DP) is the maximum amount you can withdraw from your cash credit account at any point in time.
-It is calculated from your latest stock statement by adding eligible stock and book debts (up to 90 days old), then subtracting trade creditors and the bank-stipulated margin (typically 25%).
-DP is always less than or equal to your sanctioned limit.
+Drawing power (DP) is the maximum amount you can withdraw from a cash credit account at any point in time.
+It is recalculated each month from the stock statement by adding eligible stock and book debts (up to 90 days old), then subtracting trade creditors and the bank-stipulated margin (typically 25%).
+DP is always less than or equal to the sanctioned limit.

 What happens if drawing power falls below the outstanding balance?

 If your outstanding balance in the cash credit account exceeds the drawing power continuously for 90 days, the account is classified as out-of-order under RBI IRAC norms.
-Continued non-regularisation leads to NPA classification, which affects your credit rating and the bank may issue a demand notice or restrict further drawings.
+Continued non-regularisation leads to NPA classification, which affects your credit rating.
+The bank may issue a demand notice and restrict further drawings.

 How often must a stock statement be submitted to the bank?